AnthonySteele/MvcRouteTester/README.md

     public static void HasApiRoute(HttpConfiguration config, string url, HttpMethod httpMethod, string controller, string action) public static void HasApiRoute(HttpConfiguration config, string url, HttpMethod httpMethod, IDictionary<string, string> expectedProps)

 Test that an api route matching the url exists.
-This is a weaker test as it does not attempt to locate the controller, just that the url matches a route's pattern.
+This is a weaker test as it does not attempt to locate the controller, just tests that the url matches a route's pattern.

     public static void ApiRouteMatches(HttpConfiguration config, string url)

-Test that an api route matching the url does not exist. this means that it does not match any pattern in the route table.
+Test that an api route matching the url does not exist.
+This means that it does not match any pattern in the route table.

     public static void NoApiRouteMatch(HttpConfiguration config, string url)